Muna-Lombe/MyFirst/README.md

-is is my first calculator and it works simple.
+This is my first calculator and it works simple.
 Known Features:
 *Basic arithmetic(add, subtract, multiply, divide) *Save answer to memory